-Communal areas N/A Garages and permanent outbuildings Visually inspected.
-Brick built wash house within the rear garden with a pitched and slate clad roof.
+Communal areas Not applicable.
+Garages and permanent outbuildings Visually inspected.
+Single detached garage of timber construction with a pitched, felt clad roof.
 Outside areas and boundaries Visually inspected.
-Private gardens to the side and rear of the building overlaid with paving and stone chips.
-Boundaries are defined with stone walls and timber fencing.
-The property backs onto a river.
+Private gardens to the front, side and rear of the building.
+At the time of inspection the gardens were overgrown and not fully inspected.
+Boundaries were defined, where seen, with timber fencing and hedges.
 Ceilings Visually inspected from floor level.
-Plaster lined.
+3 Plaster lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Plaster lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Mixture of suspended timber and solid flooring.
+Suspended concrete at ground floor and suspended timber at first floor.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery comprises timber skirting and door surrounds and internal doors are timber panel units.
+Internal joinery comprises timber skirting and door surrounds, a timber tread and riser staircase and internal doors are timber panel units.
 Kitchen fittings comprise wall and floor mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.

-Fireplace housing an electric fire.

-Internal decorations Visually inspected.

-Paper, paint and tiles.

-Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Fireplace housing an older style gas fire vented to the chimney.
+Internal decorations Visually in an act of internal decorations Visually inspected.
+Paper, paint and tile.
+Cellars Plaster lined.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box wall mounted within the hall.
+Electricity is from the mains grid with the meter and fuse box located in the hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within a box to the exterior of the property.
+Gas is appears to be from the mains supply.

-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise three piece suites within the shower room and bathroom.
+Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipework.

+Sanitary arrangements comprise a three-piece coloured suite within the bathroom consisting of W.C, wash hand basin and bath.

-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided via a mixture of gas fired boiler and electric night storage heaters.